kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/kafka.md

     ```

 Note that all arguments become optional, meaning we expect to either have a key and value or an exception.
+When both a key and a value fail to deserialize and a single `Exception` argument is declared, the key error is passed.

 ### Custom tag { #custom-tag }

-Automatic tag is created for the consumer by default, it can be viewed in the generated module at compile time.
+Automatic tag is created for the consumer by default; it is named `<ListenerClass>Module.<ListenerClass><Method>Tag`
+and can be viewed in the generated module at compile time.

 If for some reason you need to override the consumer tag, you can set it as an argument to the `@KafkaListener` annotation: